 Fire insurance also covers other costs related to a claim:

-- salvage costs: costs arising from measures to prevent or mitigate the consequences of the damage (e.g. the tarpaulin stretched over the roof after it has been damaged to prevent water infiltration from causing further damage);
+• salvage costs: the costs arising from measures to prevent or mitigate the consequences of the damage (e.g. the tarpaulin stretched over the roof after it has been damaged to prevent water infiltration from causing further damage)

-- the cost of storing your assets for the duration of the reconstruction of the building (e.g. at a furniture repository);
+• the costs of storing your assets for the duration of the reconstruction of the building (e.g. at a furniture repository)

-- the cost of demolishing damaged property, whether or not necessary for reconstruction, and the transport of the excavated material to a landfill site;
+• the costs of demolishing damaged property, whether or not necessary for reconstruction, and the transport of the rubble to a landfill site

-- property redundancy (also known as deprivation of use), when the insured building is rendered uninhabitable during the period of reconstruction or repair;
+• the redundancy of immovable property (also known as loss of use), when the insured building is rendered uninhabitable during the period of reconstruction or repair

 Optional cover

-Please note: theft and vandalism cover as well as cover for indirect losses which covers miscellaneous losses, costs and damages you suffer as a result of the incident (administrative hassle is optional cover).
+Please note: theft and vandalism cover as well as cover for indirect losses which covers miscellaneous losses, costs and damages you suffer as a result of the incident (administrative hassle is optional cover) are optional covers.